-This ride is a very fun and easy-going trail.
+Summary/Trail Ratings: This ride is a very fun and easy-going trail.
 We rate this trail a 1 mostly because it remains wide and graded for the entire length (excluding side trips).
 Anything from passenger cars to any type of OHV will be able to complete this trail in good weather.
-Trail round-trip and with side trips is just over 24 miles, allow for 3-4 hours.
-For information on the history of the Harquahala Mine, visit our history page about it (coming soon).
-We’ve included a trail video, pictures and weather for this trail to help make your trip as enjoyable as ours was.
+The entire trail round-trip and with side trips is just over 24 miles, allow for 3-4 hours.
+For information on the history of the Harquahala Mine, visit our history page about it (coming soon) or check out another video here.
+Be sure to use the links at the top of this page to download the GPS tracks in Google Earth, see trail pictures and video, and find our current weather for this trail.

 Status: Open | Trail Type: Out & back / one way | Length: 24 miles round trip | Approx. Time: 3-4 hours

 Feel like taking an easy backcountry road with great views and historic places to explore along the way?
 Then this trail through the historic Harquahala Mining District should suffice!
 This easy, wide dirt road starts at I-10 and ends in the town of Salome.
 It can be taken in either direction and is a fun but quick shortcut through the Little Harquahala Mountains.

 Page last updated: 5/8/2015